thestupendous/snake-game/README.md

 Use WASD  keys to move the snake. ( W - up, S - down, A - left, D - right)
 ![Game image](/doc/images/game-image.png)

+## Scoring
+You get 5 points for each food item eaten.
+Make sure to beat your older scores!

 ## Quit the game
 Press Ctrl+C to quit the game.
 (You can also hit the walls to let the game end :) , you'll see the final score)